Have you heard of facial paralysis in dogs?

 - Salivary glands

-Around 1/4 of all canine cases are down to 1 of the following:
+Around one-fourth of all cases of facial paralysis in dogs are caused by one of the following:

 - Hypothyroidism: This refers to a lack of thyroid hormone, leading to a general slowing of the metabolism.